 However, in low budget centers there are doctors and biologists with less experience or a lower professional capacity.
 They only assess the number of patients that they can visit per session and that they follow the administrative guidelines of the company.
 They do not demand anything else.
-In general, they are looking only for short-term profitability, as in many cases, the owners are investors from venture capital firms.
-They have profits and then they sell –quality, complaints and reports do not make any difference as the business will be closed within three o four years.

 Other financial costs can receive more or less budget and the level of quality will depend on them.
 I am talking about facilities, the number of people dedicated to patient care, equipment, training, research, constant innovation and providing all services in the clinic itself even though they may not be profitable.

 How all this has an impact on the patients?

 The consequences affect the patients when it comes to advice the right treatment in their particular case, the results of the cycle, safety in the laboratory during the treatment and the matching of the egg or sperm donor.

 In low budget centers, the doctors and biologists do their best and not always what is best for the patient.